Dynatrace/ufo/story.md

 #The UFO Story

-Interviewer: Hi Helmut, you have invented the UFO for Dynatrace to improve the agile development, build and continuous delivery processes.
+Bernd: Hi Helmut, you have invented the UFO - a multidimensional state visualization device -  for Dynatrace to improve our agile development, build and continuous delivery processes.
 So what exactly is the UFO and what motivated you to create it?

 __Helmut:__ I created the UFO because we had a lack of awareness of build problems in our CI process.